-Community Center Visioning Process and Report (2014)
+174 Community Center Visioning Process and Report (2014)

-A community center has been long desired in Skyway-West Hill as a place for residents and nearby youth to recreate and connect.
-The Community Center Visioning Report, built from resident input during three community workshops, created a building program that included spaces such as play areas, learning spaces, gathering spaces, basketball court, swimming pool and more.
+175 A community center has been long desired in Skyway-West Hill as a place for residents and nearby youth spaces, gathering spaces, basketball court, swimming pool and more.
 The report estimated a cost of \$10 million for site work and construction of such a community center.